JillMercer/Kinnect-NAO-Robot/README.md

-# NAO-Kinect
+# NAO-Kinect Project

+Allow for control of NAO robot via Microsoft Kinect device.

 ### The Kinect SDK is required.
 Built and Tested with Kinect SDK v1.8 and an XBox 360 Kinect.
 Other versions not guaranteed to work.

-Java 4 kinect libraries and source code citation:
+##Java 4 Kinect Citation

 *A. Barmpoutis.
 "Tensor Body: Real-time Reconstruction of the Human Body* *and Avatar Synthesis from RGB-D', IEEE Transactions on Cybernetics,*